krloer/ctf_krloer_com/content/writeups/lactf/bot/index.md

 title: "Bot (pwn easy)"
 date: 2023-03-05T02:53:20-08:00
 summary: "Intermediate ret2libc challenge solved by writing a rop chain to get a shell"
-tags: ["pwn", "pwntools", "ret2libc", "rop", "ropchain"]
+tags: ["pwn", "pwntools", "ret2libc", "rop", "ropchain", "ret2text"]
 ---

-Classic ret2libc challenge.
+This challenge should be an easy ret2text, but I heavily overcomplicated it during the event.
+Considering we were provided a libc, I figured I should use it, even though there are instructions included in the program that read flag.txt.
-There is no obvious shortcut, so we might need to write a ropchain.
+I will first explain how it should be done with a ret2text, then I will show how I did it with a ret2libc ropchain.
 <!-- more -->

 We get the bot executable, libc, ld, Dockerfile and the bot.c code.